 Desktop wallets are software wallets that live on your computer.
 These wallets offer a full overview and control of your funds and can be accessed whenever on your computer.
 As these wallets have instant access to the internet when online, they too are vulnerable to hacking.

-All these options offer fast access to your cryptocurrencies and are ideal for day traders or users who frequent their account often.
+All these options offer fast access to your cryptocurrencies and are ideal for day traders or users who frequent their accounts often.

 Hardware wallets are kept on external devices like USBs and do not require an internet connection to be accessed.
 When the user wants to send funds they simply connect the wallet to a device connected to the internet.
 These wallets are great for long-term holding or more secure storage, however as they are a physical device they still need to be kept safe from damage and theft.